Updated: April 21, 2017

 Facts & Figures

-- Soybean oil comprises about 50 percent of biodiesel feedstock.
+- Soybean oil makes up about 50 percent of biodiesel feedstock.

-- Biodiesel helped increase soybean value by 63 cents per bushel between 2006 and 2015, contributing to an $18.8 billion increase in the value U.S. soybean farmers received for their soybean oil and decreased the price of soybean meal by $21 per ton.
+- Biodiesel helped increase soybean value by 63 cents per bushel between 2006 and 2015.
+This contributed to an $18.8 billion increase in the value U.S. soybean farmers received for their soybean oil and decreased the price of soybean meal by $21 per ton.

-Increased biodiesel production lowered soybean meal prices during marketing years 2005 to 2009 by as much as $48 per ton from where they would have otherwise been.
+- Increased biodiesel production lowered soybean meal prices during marketing years 2005 to 2009 by as much as $48 per ton.

 - National Biodiesel Board